dylan-lang/opendylan/documentation/library-reference/source/system/operating-system.rst

 ------------

 The operating-system module is part of the System library.
-It provides an interface to some features of the host machine’s operating system.
+It provides an interface to some features of the host machine's operating system.

 This chapter describes the functions and constants that the operating-system module contains.